livebook-dev/livebook/README.md

     iframe.
 Set it to "true" to enable it.
 If you do enable it, then the application must run with HTTPS.

+The environment variables `ERL_AFLAGS` and `ERL_ZFLAGS` can also be set to configure Livebook and the notebook runtimes. `ELIXIR_ERL_OPTIONS` are also available to customize Livebook, but it is not forwarded to runtimes.

 <!-- Environment variables -->

 If running Livebook via the command line, run `livebook server --help` to see